dorisavedikian/Reconciliation_Project/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 Still need to do the following:
 - Create a script for the following:
     - create and add a new column to the nalt_altlabel.csv everytime the NALT gets updated so it can be utilized during this reconciliation process.
-A new column Nalt_URI_withsuffix needs to be created based off the NALT_URI column values + the suffix “_rand(5)”
+A new column Nalt_URI_withsuffix needs to be created based off the NALT_URI column values + the suffix “_rand(5)” - put this code in [here]()
     - combine outputs of matched terms into one data frame and save as a csv and tsv? than can reconcile that to the original proposed list using openRefine - the unmatched list are the terms not in the NALT
 - Add links to this read me
 - Update summary.ipynb explaining everything re the AWIC labels